Nitrokey/nitrokey-documentation/nextbox/faq/nextcloud.rst

   As Nextcloud is running inside a Docker container, you need to be root and execute the following:
   ``docker exec -it -u www-data nextbox-compose_app_1 /var/www/html/occ``

+**Q:** What to do about missing php-modules like `imagemagick`?
+  Similar to Apache, PHP is also provided by the Nextcloud container, therefore as we are using the stock Nextcloud container this will also only be resolved once this is resolved by the Nextcloud Team.

 .. _USB Documentation: https://www.raspberrypi.org/documentation/hardware/raspberrypi/usb/README.md
 .. _NextBox' GitHub: https://github.com/Nitrokey/nextbox-board